6 Tips for Improving Your Home’s Energy Efficiency

 Choose Energy-Efficient Lighting Options

-Replacing older incandescent bulbs with LED lighting fixtures can drastically cut down on your electricity bill while still providing bright illumination throughout your home thanks to their higher lumens-per-watt ratio compared to standard bulbs.
+Replacing older incandescent bulbs with LED lighting fixtures can drastically reduce your electricity bill while still providing bright illumination throughout your home thanks to their higher lumens-per-watt ratio than standard bulbs.
 Additionally, look for products that have earned an Energy Star rating for guaranteed savings over time without sacrificing the quality of light output or durability of the build material used in their construction process.